 My best friend Karlena on her wedding day.
 Pictures were taken with my Canon 35mm.

-As I traded up cameras and started building a portfolio, friends and strangers suggested that I turn this hobby into a career.
+As I traded up cameras and started building a portfolio, friends and strangers suggested that I turn this hobby into a second career.
 Many were amazed that I had never taken a photography course.
 A friend asked what my "secret" was.
-I could only answer that love to tell stories through my images and that I want people to imagine themselves as being part of those stories and come away convinced that they were.
+I answered that I love to tell stories through my images and that I want people to imagine themselves as being a part of those stories and come away convinced that they were.

 I was hesitant to take my photography to the next level because I was concerned that my passion would wane if it became just another job.
 Undoubtedly things will change.
 My work will be subject to others' opinions and criticism.
 I may sometimes have to yield my vision to that of the client.
 And there might be days when I just plain won't much love what I do.
 But I'll keep my passion.